Venthe/gitea-helm-chart/docs/ha-setup.md

 ## Known issues

-Currently Cron jobs are run on all replicas as no leader election is implemented.
+- Currently Cron jobs are run on all replicas as no leader election is implemented.
   See [https://github.com/go-gitea/gitea/issues/13791](https://github.com/go-gitea/gitea/issues/13791) for a discussion and possible solution.

+- Running with multiple replicas slows down Gitea a bit, i.e. page loading time increases.